What care I now that you should love me so,

 For were I gone, you would soon find another;

-Yea, fore the grass upon my grave dare grow
+Yea, ‘ere the grass upon my grave could grow

-Your arms would surely clasp a new coined lover.
+Your arms would surely clasp a fresh-found lover.

-Love is a dream where willing souls partake
+Love is a dream in which fond souls partake

 In fantasies of bonds that outlast time,